 - As part of an Indian meal.

-- Or with some flat breads, heated in the oven, and a tomato, salad greens and herb salad.
+- With some flat breads, heated in the oven, and a tomato, salad greens and herb salad.

 - Or maybe with some baked green beans, or lightly boiled broad beans.